mlocardpaulet/TCR_ABStim2018/README.md

 The data was prepared and normalised with the scripts in "DataPreparation.Rmd/html" with some quality control.
 See "DataPreparation_Proteome.Rmd/html" for the quality control of the proteins data.

 The scripts used for the statistical testing of the data (including kinetics normalisation and replacement of missing values) are in the folder `StatisticalAnalysis`.

+The clustering of the phosphorylation sites is performed in the document "PhoshositesClustering".